Azure/AppConfiguration/examples/README.md

 This example demonstrates how to enable dynamic configuration from App Configuration in a Web Job app written in .NET Core.

 ## [WebDemo (.NET Framework)](./DotNetFramework/WebDemo)
 This ASP.NET web application is an MVC 5 app written in .NET Framework.
 It leverages the [configuration builder](https://www.nuget.org/packages/Microsoft.Configuration.ConfigurationBuilders.AzureAppConfiguration/) for App Configuration to load configuration to App Settings and consumes from the `ConfigurationManager`.
-As the design of App Settings, the configuration will only be updated upon app restart.
+As is the design of the .NET Framework App Settings, the configuration will only be updated upon app restart.

 ## [WebFormApp](./DotNetFramework/WebFormApp)
 This ASP.NET web application is a .NET Framework Web Form app.
 It demonstrates how to leverage the App Configuration [.NET Standard provider library](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureAppConfiguration/) to achieve dynamic configuration.
 The same technique applies to .NET Framework MVC apps.